-Building Inspector 203-577-4162 oleduc@middlebury-ct.org
+Building Inspector 203-577-4162 mlubus@middlebury-ct.org

-Ollie Leduc
+Mark Lubus

 See detailed contact information on page 25

 The Building Inspector administers the permitting of residential and commercial construction within the community in conformance with national, state and local building and zoning codes.
-The goal is to improve public safety by ensuring that new construction adheres to existing building codes.
+The goal is to improve public safety by ensuring construction adheres to existing building codes.